 Assistant Professors Tanya Wideman-Davis and Thaddeus Davis performed an interpretive dance to a popular poem by UofSC Professor Nikky Finney, as part of a celebration of the fifth anniversary of Finney winning the National Book Award for her collection of poems, Head Off and Split.
 The forum was held to create awareness about the ways that university community members use their unique voices and talents to promote social change.

-Another of our partners, USC Connect has created a calendar to help students find events related to their Graduation with Leadership Distinction pathway, including diversity and social advocacy.
+Another of our partners, the Center for Integrative and Experiential Learning has created a calendar to help students find events related to their Graduation with Leadership Distinction pathway, including diversity and social advocacy.
 The Finding Common Ground series is just one of the many events students can participate in throughout the year.